jhu-dvrk/dvrk-readthedocs/docs/pages/software/architecture/components/io.rst

 .. caution::

-   When using *Direct control*, please keep the emergency stop handy so you can easily power off everything!
+   When using *Direct control*, please keep the emergency stop handy, so you can easily power off everything!

 For any arm with brakes, the IO widget also displays the setpoint and